-The Colorado Rockies will sell pot brownies at Coors Field concession stands .
-See Example(s)
+The Colorado Rockies will be selling pot brownies at Coors Field concession stands .

 Collected via Twitter, March 2016